Best Kept Secret: A Midweek Getaway in Fredericksburg SEP 12 2017

 Visit Enchanted Rock, rated among the best campsites in the state yearly, the large granite outcropping is excellent for visitors who want to explore nature with park camping, picnicking, nearly 11 miles of hiking trails, rock climbing and wildlife.

-Tour the “Texas White House” at the Lyndon B. Johnson National Historical Park, which provides visitors a look at the ranch that former President Johnson loved so much.
+Tour the grounds of the “Texas White House” at the Lyndon B. Johnson National Historical Park, which provides visitors a look at the ranch that former President Johnson loved so much.
 Play a round at Lady Bird Johnson Golf Course, one of Texas’ top municipal courses with picturesque Hill Country views and located just a few from downtown Fredericksburg.

 Sip wine at any of the more than 45 wineries in the Fredericksburg area, enjoy a self-guided trip down Wine Road 290 on your own or opt for a wine tour with any of our local wine tour companies.
 Shop Fredericksburg’s 150 unique shops and boutiques which are open all week long.
 Whether you are looking for antiques, Christmas decorations or the perfect new outfit, you’ll find it all.